Fair Isle Chairs by Eve Eunson

 Mat Roberts, Chief Executive of the Shetland Amenity Trust said: “We felt this is was an important project for the Trust to support.
 There’s a strong legacy element and it’s fantastic to see the continuation of this traditional craft into the next generation.”

-This exhibition is running from now until the end of May 2021.
+This exhibition was on display from November 2020 until May 2021.